 - Routes in the City Centre - Southward extension of No.2 Road facilities to Granville Avenue - Northward extension of paved Shell Road facilities to River Road - Replacing shared road segments on Garden City Road - Replacing shared road segments on Westminster Highway rationale, please refer to Appendix E. A map of the implementation plan and The results of engagement and the priority network evaluation provided from feedback and trends, informing our approach to identifying short-, forward with prioritization, a series of planning principles were distilled considerable insight to projects with high potential benefits.
 To move considerations are summarized below, before outlining projects to be undertaken in each stage of the implementation.
 For detailed project medium-, and long-term investments.
-This approach and other key Approach Approach abilities (AAA) by prioritizing the separation of cyclists from traffic whenever geared toward improving safety and viability of the network for all ages and cyclists, recreational cyclists).
-Despite some differences, an approach that is feasible presents the greatest opportunity to increase cycling use in the City ile perceptions of cycling comfort and stress cannot be tied to a single Ariable, they are most significantly impacted by the level of exposure to motor vehicle traffic.
-The needs and comfort levels are also not unique across different cycling groups (e.g., road/touring cyclists, commuter of Richmond.
+This approach and other key Hure major routes from the OCP is provided in Appendix F.